OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 });
 ```

+Note that in most popular frameworks, the session timeout can be set via configuration options.
+This parameter should be set accordingly to the best practices specified of the documentation of the framework.
+The best practice timeout setting may vary between 10 minutes to two hours, depending on the sensitivity of your application and the use case of it.

 The check needed here will be different depending on the technology used.
 Here are different examples on how a session timeout can be configured:

 - [Spring (Java)](http://docs.spring.io/spring-session/docs/current/reference/html5/)